larayeung/standardblog/abcusdaccountability/main.md

 It would be good for Gretchen Whitney High Teachers (and ABCUSD teachers as a whole) to sign this [ethical code of violence simulations.](ethical_simulations_of_violence.pdf) It would also be good to publicly post a signed version of this code of conduct on their own social media to demonstrate support for the superior, more ethical form of instruction.

 ## Collective Punishment

+Pamela Eidem collectively punished students, and forced the entire class to stay inside on multiple occasions for perceived disrespect.
+She also was a fan of forcing students to exit the classroom and re-enter when the volume was too high.

 ## Truancy Enforcement